tsakim/bicm/README.md

 binary bipartite networks (see reference \[1, 2\]).

-Given the biadjacency matrix of a bipartite network, the corresponding ensemble average graph is calcutated and expressed in the form of its biadjacency matrix, where each matrix entry corresponds to the link probability between two nodes in the two distinct layers.
+Given the biadjacency matrix of a bipartite network, the corresponding ensemble average graph is calculated and expressed in the form of its biadjacency matrix, where each matrix entry corresponds to the link probability between two nodes in the two distinct layers.